mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 name:     Mana Infusion<br>
 text:     Reduce the cost of all cards in your hand by 2.

-name:     Minor Summoning Circle<br>
-text:     Whenever a firendly minion is summoned on this space, it gains +1⚔️/+1❤️.

 name:     Mythron Wanderer<br>
 text:     **Aspect**: The first minion you summon during your turn gets +0⚔️/+1❤️.
 You many only have 1 copy of each card in your deck.